SwiftXcode/SwiftXcode.github.io/index.md

 6. Build and Run.
 You need to add a package?
 Start again at step 4, sometimes 3.

+Goal (duration: a few seconds):
+1. Create a project from within Xcode.
+(Cmd-Shift-N, follow wizard)
+2. Build and run.
+Works.
+You need to add a package?
+Just edit `Package.swift` and build.

 ### 2. Reduce Compile Time

-Calling `swift build` as a tool is somewhat expensive.
+Calling `swift build` as a tool takes some second(s).

 Goal:
-Instead of doing calling `swift build` on every build, do a `swift build` only if the `Package.swift` changes.
+Instead of doing calling `swift build` on every build, do a `swift build` only when the `Package.swift` file is changed.
 Produces a static library (pretty big, bundles up all the packages), which is directly linked against the Xcode target.